Daily Planet: Golden and Silver Age

 When DC made use of its multiverse means of continuity tracking between the early 1960s and mid-1980s, it was declared that the Daily Star was the newspaper's name in the Golden Age or "Earth-Two" versions of Clark Kent, Lois Lane and Jimmy Olsen, while the Daily Planet was used in the Silver Age or "Earth-One" versions.
 The Clark Kent of Earth-Two eventually became the editor-in-chief of the Daily Star, something his Earth-One counterpart did not achieve.

 In the Silver and Bronze Age universes, Clark's first contact with the Daily Planet came when reporter (and future editor) Perry White came to Smallville to write a story about Superboy, and wound up getting an interview where the Boy of Steel first revealed his extraterrestrial origins.
 The story resulted in Perry earning a Pulitzer Prize.
 During Clark Kent's years in college, Perry White was promoted to editor-in-chief upon the retirement of the Daily Planets previous editor, the Earth-One version of George Taylor.

 After graduating from Metropolis University with a degree in journalism, Clark Kent went to work at the Planet, and quickly met Lois Lane (who had been working there for some time already).Superman #133 (November 1959) After Clark was hired, Jimmy Olsen joined the paper's staff.

 In 1971, the Daily Planet was purchased by Morgan Edge, president of the Galaxy Broadcasting System.
 Edge proceeded to integrate Metropolis television station WGBS-TV's studios into the Daily Planet building, and named Clark Kent as the anchor for the WGBS evening news.
-Eventually, Clark's former schoolmate from Smallville Lana Lang joined Clark as a co-anchor.
+Lana Lang, Clark's former schoolmate from Smallville, joins him as a co-anchor.